Force over Distance: Chapter 39

 “Somehow,” Volker said, “I feel like I, too, just got a bunch of quantum mechanics homework.”

 “Wait.
-The ‘good news’ is that you’re giving us homework?
+The ‘good news’ is you’re giving us homework?
 On top of everything else?
 That’s the good news?”
 Eli looked insulted.
 “And why did you have to bring this thing through?
 Couldn’t some overworked little SGC intern scan it for you?
-Or, I don’t know, couldn’t you have found a textbook on a CD?”
+Or, I don’t know, couldn’t you have found a textbook on CD?”

 Chloe opened the book and studied the inside cover.